tatetian/asterinas.github.io/_posts/2025-05-26-kernel-memory-safety-delivered.markdown

 - 210+ Linux system calls
 - x86-64 & RISC-V CPU architectures
 - File systems: Ext2, RamFS, SysFS, and OverlayFS
-- Networking: TCP, UDP, Unix, and Netlink
+- Sockets: TCP, UDP, Unix, and Netlink
 - Devices: Virtio, NVMe, and USB

-We hit rough edges in safe Rust, but never roadblocks.
+Working in safe Rust is like dancing in chains: the constraints are real, but with enough discipline, the dance is still graceful.

 > Would *performance* suffer?

 Minimal.
-Asterinas is highly optimized, matching Linux's performance on the syscall-intensive LMbench microbenchmarks in the single-core setting.
+Asterinas is highly optimized, matching Linux's performance on the syscall-intensive [LMbench](https://github.com/intel/lmbench) microbenchmarks in the single-core setting.
 Multi-core scalability is actively being improved.
 Perhaps the biggest performance challenge we faced is efficient IOMMU management—a hurdle we overcame with a static mapping strategy.

 > Are memory-safety _bugs_ really gone?